 As you delve into your courses, you'll experience one of the best and most exciting parts of college—the challenge.
 College challenges you to explore unfamiliar ideas, wrestle with complex theories, and articulate your opinions.
 We've got numerous resources to help you along the way.
 And for those times when you run into a challenge you can't quite tackle alone, we've got plenty of experts available to guide you.

 Charting your course of study is an important step in determining your future, and our Office of Academic Advising is a great place to go for help.
 There, you can talk with the dean for academic advising and support.
-You should also feel free to set up meetings with your faculty advisor or seek the advice of your upper-class counselor.
+You are also encouraged to set up meetings with your faculty advisor or seek the advice of your orientation leader.